moinul-hossain-dhrubo/Indian-classical-musical-instrument-recognizer/README.md

 ![interface_image](https://github.com/moinul-hossain-dhrubo/Indian-classical-musical-instrument-recognizer/assets/122023969/fe676bf9-62aa-4a4e-91cb-5235f2d3b989)

-# API integration with GitHub Pages
+# API embedding with GitHub Pages

-The deployed model API is integrated [here](https://moinul-hossain-dhrubo.github.io/Indian-classical-musical-instrument-recognizer/) in GitHub Pages Website.
+The deployed model API is embedded [here](https://moinul-hossain-dhrubo.github.io/Indian-classical-musical-instrument-recognizer/) in GitHub Pages Website.
 You may find more information about implementation in the documentation folder.